Top 5 Lay of the Land

 Ropers must enter at least one Shootout division in the USTRC NFTR to be eligible.
 The award will be announced at the end of the USTRC Cinch National Finals of Team Roping event.

 The points breakdowns are as follows: Starting with At Home Challenge Events, ropers will earn 10 points if they win the Challenge.
 No other points will be awarded.
 At Signature Events, points will be awarded to those winning an aggregate check.
-It starts at First Place with 10 points, Second = 9 points, and so on as far down as the ropings are paid.
+First Place = 10 points, Second = 9 points, and so on as far down as the ropings are paid.
 During the Cinch NFTR, the placing points are simply doubled.
 First Place will be 20, second = 18, and so on.